-It seems to many that severe earthquakes are on the rise.
-Christians naturally wonder if this is what Jesus spoke of in the Olivet Discourse about the sign of “earthquakes in diverse places” preceding his coming.
-But are normal scattered earthquakes like this a sign of the end?
+Many think severe earthquakes are on the rise.
+Christians naturally wonder if this is what Jesus spoke of in the Olivet Discourse about the sign of “earthquakes in diverse places” preceding his coming (Mt 24:7).
+But are normal, scattered earthquakes like this a sign of the end?
 A reexamination of this passage is now possible to find out what type of earthquakes are indicated which completely changes the usefulness of these difficult words of Jesus.

-This series of disasters gives one the impression that severe earthquakes are increasing.
-After tragic headline-making quakes like that, the question always arises if this is not what Jesus spoke about in the Olivet Discourse.
+When a new severe earthquake hits, many get the impression that earthquakes are on the rise.
+The question always arises if this is not what Jesus spoke about in the Olivet Discourse as the start of the end time.
 Here is the passage this idea comes from.
 It is found in all three Synoptic Gospels:

 Matthew 24:7-8 (HCSB) — For nation will rise up against nation, and kingdom against kingdom.
 There will be famines, and earthquakes in various places.
 8 All these events are the beginning of birth pains.